 The match-maker server should account for these failures, and should also note clients with large ping delays, slow machines or frame drops.

-While it is academically possible to hole-punch connect two client objects or two server objects to each other on a lower networking level, the Bluewing Client expects a Server format of response, and vice versa, so the connections will be terminated quickly.
+While it is academically possible to hole-punch connect two client objects or two server objects to each other, the Bluewing Client expects a Server format of response, and vice versa, so the connections will be terminated quickly.